Self-Care for the Holidays

 - Spend 5 minutes with this practice.

-Ultimately, feelings of isolation, depression, and anxiety may come and go with the holiday season, but if you notice they intensify or persist after the holidays end, please reach out to a trusted adult or mental health professional for support.
-If you or someone you know needs immediate help, text START to 741-741 or call 1-800-273-TALK (8255).
+Feelings of isolation, depression, and anxiety may come and go with the holiday season, but if you notice they intensify or persist after the holidays end, please reach out to a trusted adult or mental health professional for support.